On a Class of Dynamical Poisson-Voronoi Tessellations: Handover Palm distribution and applications: two-speed case

 \subsubsection{Handover pair type}

-As a general principle, we denote by $\bbinom{q,q'}{\t_p, \t_n, \t_u}$ the type of all pairs of consecutive handovers with $\bbinom{q}{\t_p, \t_n}$ the type of the first handover, $\t_u$ the type of the radial bird corresponding to the upcoming station and In this composite notation $\bbinom{q,q'}{\t_p,\t_n,\t_u}$ of a pair of consecutive handovers, $\bbinom{q'}{\t_n,\t_u}$ denotes the type of the next handover.
+For ease of computation in the proof of last results, as a general principle, we denote by $\bbinom{q,q'}{\t_p, \t_n, \t_u}$ the type of all pairs of consecutive handovers with $\bbinom{q}{\t_p, \t_n}$ the type of the first handover, $\t_u$ the type of the radial bird corresponding to the upcoming station and In this composite notation $\bbinom{q,q'}{\t_p,\t_n,\t_u}$ of a pair of consecutive handovers, $\bbinom{q'}{\t_n,\t_u}$ denotes the type of the next handover.
 This notation encodes the information about the types and relative positions of three head points involved in two consecutive handovers.
-Table~\ref{tab:notation-tu} below describes all possible pairs of consecutive handovers, that can be produced from each of the type of handovers.
+Table~\ref{tab:notation-tu} describes all possible pairs of consecutive handovers that can be produced for each type of handover.

 This table also summarizes the strategy to sort out the Palm probability distribution of inter-handover time, depending on the type of initial handover and the type of the radial bird producing the next handover.
 There can be a scenario where the same station of type $\t_p$, that was a serving station previously, becomes the upcoming serving station again.
 We denote the pair type in this situation as $\bbinom{q,q'}{\t_p,\t_n,\t_p^*}$, where we use $\cdot^*$ to denote this reappearance of the same station corresponding to $\t_p$, as the upcoming serving station. \begin{remark} Table~\ref{tab:transition-mat}, representing the adjacency matrix, summarises the possible transitions among the handover types.
 We use $1$ to denote the possible transitions and $0$ to denote the impossible transitions.
 We use $\cdot^*$ to denote that the transition can happen in two different ways, including the one with reappearance in our context.